Three perspectives on categorical symmetric Howe duality: Introduction

 We achieve this by considering the other perspectives mentioned above, where the Howe dual actions are consequences of previously constructed $\mathfrak{sl}_\infty$-actions.
 From the representation-theoretic perspective, we consider the category of {\bf Gelfand-Tsetlin modules} over $\mathfrak{gl}_n$.
 Recall that a Gelfand-Tsetlin module over $\mathfrak{gl}_n$ is one on which the center of $U(\mathfrak{gl}_k)$ for all $k\leq n$ acts locally finitely; we will also sometimes want to consider pro-Gelfand-Tsetlin modules, by which we mean topological modules where the action is only topologically locally finite.
 This category has received a great deal of interest in recent years \cite{FGRnew,RZ18, FGRZVerma} but its objects have remained relatively mysterious.
 Recent work of the author and collaborators \cite{KTWWYO,WebGT} gave a classification of the simples in a block of this category in general, but the combinatorics of the general case is somewhat complicated; some data on the complexity of the $\mathfrak{sl}_3$ and $\mathfrak{sl}_4$ case are presented in \cite{SilverthorneW}.
-One of our motivations in this paper is to draw out this structure of this category in the most interesting case, that of an integral character.
-We'll show here (based on the techniques in \cite{WebGT}) that the algebras $\bT^\chi$ attached to the zero weight space for the action of $\mathfrak{sl}_{\rankp}$ control the category $\mathcal{GT}_\chi$ of the category of integral Gelfand-Tsetlin modules where now we interpret $\chi$ as a central character of $Z_n=Z(U(\mathfrak{gl}_n))$.
+One of our motivations in this paper is to draw out the structure of this category in the most interesting case, that of an integral central character.
+We'll show here (based on the techniques in \cite{WebGT}) that the algebras $\bT^\chi$ attached to the zero weight space for the action of $\mathfrak{sl}_{\rankp}$ control the category $\mathcal{GT}_\chi$ of integral Gelfand-Tsetlin modules where now we interpret $\chi$ as a central character of $Z_n=Z(U(\mathfrak{gl}_n))$.
+We can also associate a parabolic $P_\chi$ to $\chi$, whose block sizes are the multiplicities of entries in $\chi$ which coincide.

-These algebras also have a topological interpretation in terms of convolution algebras and perverse sheaves.
+The algebras $\bT^\chi$ also have a topological interpretation in terms of convolution algebras and perverse sheaves.
 We can view this as a generalization of the well-known theorem of Beilinson-Ginzburg-Soergel which shows that the Koszul dual of an integral block $\mathcal{O}_\chi$ of deformed category $\mathcal{O}$ is the category of $P$-equivariant perverse sheaves on $GL_n/B$ where $P=P_\chi$ corresponds to the central character $\chi$ of the block.
 Our main theorem explains how to extend this to Gelfand-Tsetlin modules.

 Consider the vector space $V$ defined by the set of quiver representations on the vector spaces $\C^1\overset{f_1}\to \C^2\overset{f_2}\to \cdots \overset{f_{n-2}}\to\C^{n-1}\overset{f_{n-1}}\to \C^{n}$ divided by the group $G$ that changes bases arbitrarily on $\C^1,\dots, \C^{n-1}$ and on $\C^{n}$ by elements of the group $P\subset GL_n$ (that is, preserving the standard partial flag corresponding to $P$).
 That is, \newseq